sunnymenghani/CypressWebAutomation/README.md

 To run the script following are the ways in cypress:-

 enter any of the below commands in vs code terminal
-1) npx cypress run
+1) npx cypress open

    (Select E2E option ->Select browser -> Select Spec File under "E2E Specs")

+2) npx cypress run (This will run headless mode)

-2) npx cypress run --headed --browser chrome --spec "cypress\e2e\ToDoListManagerTest.cy.js"
+3) npx cypress run --headed --browser chrome --spec "cypress\e2e\ToDoListManagerTest.cy.js"

     (this will run on chrome browser headed mode)